spncrptrsn/spncrptrsn.github.io/glenrock_design.md

 [![Image](https://i.imgur.com/WORamUE.jpg)](https://youtu.be/xiIFsEYd0Lk)

-This basic reading is fully functional, powered by a dialog tree that can give you different outcomes.
+This basic reading is fully functional, powered by a dialog tree that randomly selects different 'cards.'

 ![Image](https://i.imgur.com/uBkqs1v.png)

+If the player hears from the beggar or one of the mercenaries how to get a special reading from the tarot reader, they can use that to solve a puzzle in the tavern opening the hatch to the undertavern.